Pławno, Łódź Voivodeship

+History

+Pławno was a private town of Polish nobility, administratively located in the Radomsko County in the Sieradz Voivodeship in the Greater Poland Province of the Kingdom of Poland.

 World War II

-On September 4, 1939, during the German invasion of Poland which started World War II, German troops carried out a massacre of Polish inhabitants of the village (see Nazi crimes against the Polish nation).
+On 4 September 1939, during the German invasion of Poland which started World War II, German troops carried out a massacre of Polish inhabitants of the village (see Nazi crimes against the Polish nation).
 Afterwards, the village was under German occupation until 1945.
 The fate of the Jews of Pławno was sealed in 1942.
 Mayoral orders of the German occupiers are quoted below.